datacarpentry/stata-economics/_episodes/03-transform-data.md

 > ## Gotcha
 > Never do a many-to-many, `m:m` merge.
 It does not do what you expect.
 You probably want to do a `joinby` instead.
 {: .callout}

+FIXME: add `egen` examples

+FIXME: `collapse` deletes data from memory. more advanced, maybe move to back.

+FIXME: this could be a point to introduce command history "planned error"

 > ## Challenge
 > What is the difference between `collapse (mean) average_distance = distw, by(iso_o)` and `egen average_distance = mean(distw), by(iso_o)`?